-Prerequisite: APD1218H or equivalent and permission of the instructor.
+Prerequisite: APD1216H or equivalent and APD1218H or equivalent and permission of the instructor.

 APD3241H - Seminar and Practicum in Clinical Assessment and Intervention (Pass/Fail)

 This course supports and monitors the development of the Ph.D. students' clinical skills (assessment and intervention) in the field placement.
 Placements are typically in clinical settings.
 Seminars are scheduled on alternate weeks for the academic year.
 They focus on issues related to diagnosis, intervention and clinical practice.